Arbaaz-Kagdi/CompanyDatabase/README.md

 # CompanyDatabase
-This repository holds all the code that used to create a company database project.
+This Repository holds all the code that used to create a company database project.